purrbot-site/Docs/docs/bot/welcome-images.md

 ----
 ### Other {: #other-icons }
 Other available options.

+#### custom {: #custom-icon }
+This is a Patreon-exclusive option.

+Users that support us through [Patreon][patreon] gain access to use any image they want by providing a URL instead of a name.
+The only requirements are, that the image has the right dimensions (`320x320`)

 #### random
 The option `random` picks one of the above icons randomly for each new image.